-Studies have even shown that Omega-3 supplements benefits our pets with longer lives and increased cardiovascular health.
+Studies have even shown that Omega-3 supplements for dogs benefits our pets with longer lives and increased cardiovascular health.

-Omega-3’s contain essential fatty acids for dogs and cats which support skin and coat as well as immune and joints in our pets.
+Omega-3 Supplements contain essential fatty acids for dogs and cats which support skin and coat and immune and joints in our pets.

 Stop Dog Hair on Clothes